 The S’Cure solves these issues by throwing the Zipper in the bin!
 Instead, the cases use a Tri-Lock system where a secure lock clamps down on all three opening sides of the case.
 The Main lock is securely locked via a three-digit code (TSA Lock) and the two side locks add extra security.
 All this means that the case is basically failure-proof and very hard to break into.
 A thief would need to take the case to break into it at their leisure whereas with a zip they could be into your case, in seconds and off with your most valuable possessions.

-On top of this, there are all the features you expect, such as sturdy easy-rolling wheels, Aluminium extendable handle.
+On top of this, there are all the features you expect, such as sturdy easy-rolling wheels, and an Aluminium extendable handle.
 Secure fold-away lift handles and even a nice integrated luggage tag so you know you have the right bag.

 The Case is pretty heavy.
 This weight penalty comes from the rigidity and stiffness of the case.
 This is by far the most secure feeling case we have had our hands on and would stand a real kicking before any serious damage befalls it.
 If the weight penalty is not a huge issue then this is a superb case that will last forever and deter opportunistic thieves if you travel to some of the more insecure parts of the planet!

 So the American Tourister brand benefits from all the high-end R&D and product design Samsonite offers, so you can be sure of a top-quality product at a more wallet-friendly price.